-Please take notice that this year's annual meeting of the stockholders of BERJAYA PHILIPPINES INC. will be held on 4 October 2018 at 9:00 a.m. at the Function Room of the Berjaya Makati Hotel, Philippines located at the corner of Makati Avenue and Eduque Street, Makati City, Metro Manila.
+Please take notice that a special meeting of the stockholders of BERJAYA PHILIPPINES INC. will be held this year on 10 July 2019 at 9:00 a.m. at the Function Room of the Berjaya Makati Hotel, Philippines located at the corner of Makati Avenue and Eduque Street, Makati City, Metro Manila.
 The Agenda for the meeting is as follows:

 - 1. Call to Order

 - 2. Certification of Notice and Quorum

-- Ratification of the Minutes of the Annual Stockholders Meeting held on 4 October 2017
+- 3. Ratification of the Minutes of the Annual Stockholders' Meeting held on 4 October 2019.

-- Ratification of Corporate Acts of the Board of Directors for the year ended 30 April 2018

-- 5. Report of the President

-- 6. Election of the Board of Directors of the Corporation

-- 7. Appointment of External Auditors

-- 8. Other Matters
+- 4. Ratification of the resolutions passed on 15 May 2019 of the Board of Directors to (i) amend the fiscal year of the Corporation to commence on the first day of July of each calendar year and to end on the last day of June of the next calendar year, and (ii) amend Section 1, Article VII of the By-Laws in order to reflect the amendment of the fiscal year.

-- 9. Adjournment
+- 5. Adjournment